Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 “The Only Grant-Writing Book You’ll Ever Need” by Ellen Karsh and Arlen Sue Fox is a helpful resource for those looking to write their first grant application.
 It provides step-by-step guidance on how to complete the process and get results.

 From building your idea into an argument that will convince donors to give you funds, this guide includes all of the steps necessary from start to finish to create successful proposals.
-It also discusses developing relationships with potential granters if you’re a freelancer or nonprofit organization.
+It also discusses developing relationships with potential grantors if you’re a freelancer or nonprofit organization.

 Ordinarily, getting funded isn’t easy, but luckily, with books like this one, you get great help.